haim1993/boot-bootcamp/README.md

 - Run boot-bootcamp as a Docker container
 - Run 2 instances of boot-bootcamp behind a load-balancer.
 Use docker-compose

+**Part 3**
+- Integrate Jetty and JAX-RS (Jersey) as the REST API HTTP Server for your boot-bootcamp service

 ### How to build
 Building the JAR file: